liaoyuanhuo/json/Readme.md

 # JSON
-A one-pass JSON parser with no memory overhead with no memory copying or allocating.
+A one-pass JSON parser with no memory overhead, copying or allocating.
 The implementation is very simple but should parse any valid json input, but trades validation for efficency.
 One pass of the parser only reads up to the first depth of value